-Criteria JORC Code explanation Commentary Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
-Whether sample compositing has been applied. located 50m apart.
+Criteria JORC Code explanation Commentary distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied. • Whether sample compositing has been applied. geophysical targets.
+Drillholes SFRC0005 and SFRC0006 detailed in this announcement are located 50m apart.
 Data spacing is not sufficient for a Mineral Resource as yet.
 Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
 If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
 Drilling has been oriented perpendicular to regional trends or to test modelled geophysical targets.
 Mineralisation intersected is supergene and flat lying.
 The orientation of the underlying bedrock mineralisation is not known.
 The relationship between drilling orientation and structural orientation is not thought to have introduced a sampling bias.
 Sample security The measures taken to ensure sample security.
 Samples were delivered from the drilling site directly to the laboratory.
 Audits or reviews The results of any audits or reviews of sampling techniques and data.
 No audits or review are reported.